 As Frida said – Viva la vida!

-Here are some crafty ideas and facts about sugar skulls!
+Here are some Day of the Dead crafts and more facts about sugar skulls!